 The campaign encouraged people to celebrate all the ‘Good Eggs’ in their life, from the neighbour who helps walk the dog, to a colleague who makes the best brews, by sharing their deeds on social media using the hashtag #GoodEgg.

 So how did the campaign do?
-Well The Good Egg didn’t reach the dizzy heights of the Cadbury's Easter Bunny or hit the headlines as being this season best marketing campaign.
-Sadly, there are no official stats available out there, but what we do know is this ‘cracking’ campaign received over 1200 mentions on Twitter over the Easter weekend period alone.
+Well, The Good Egg didn’t reach the dizzy heights of Cadbury's Easter Bunny or hit the headlines as being this season's best marketing campaign.
+Sadly, there are no official stats available out there, but what we do know is that this ‘cracking’ campaign received over 1200 mentions on Twitter over the Easter weekend period alone.

 Unfortunately, 2017’s ‘good egg’ is turning out to be a bit of a bad egg after one of their adverts hit the headlines over the weekend and was deemed as being ‘outrageous sexism’ by using the tagline "Be a good egg.
 Treat your daughter for doing the washing up."

 In response to the recent negative press, the supermarket chain has issued a huge apology saying "We are proud of our organisation's equality and diversity, we are sorry."

 The spokesman added: "We have a proud tradition of equality and the first female member joined in 1846 at a time when women could not join trade unions and women members of the Co-op have had an equal vote 80 years before they had an equal Parliamentary vote”

 So has the Good Egg campaign redeemed itself?
 That is yet to be decided, but people continue to engage via social media and post their ‘good egg’ deeds and this just reinforces one of the supermarkets main aims - to be a community retailer.

 To find out how we can help you take your business to the next level, contact our friendly and expert team today.